LucasChaka/Bitcoin-Realized-Volatility-Analysis/README.md

 ## Analysis Overview

-The analysis includes regression results and discussions on the effectiveness of different financial time-series models in capturing volatility in Bitcoin return time series.
-The conclusion highlights the need for further research to incorporate additional estimation methods and improve forecasting accuracy.
+The analysis includes regression results and discussions on the effectiveness of HAR-RV model in capturing volatility in Bitcoin return time series.
+The conclusion highlights the need for further research to incorporate additional estimation methods, and models and improve forecasting accuracy.
 This repository serves as a valuable resource for researchers and analysts interested in understanding and modeling volatility in cryptocurrency markets.

 ## Introduction

 In recent years, the finance industry has witnessed a technological revolution, ushering in an era of unprecedented possibilities.
 Technological advancements have paved the way for the collection and analysis of high-frequency financial data, offering invaluable insights into the ever-evolving dynamics of global markets.
 These high-frequency data streams, often characterized by irregular temporal spacing, provide a tick-by-tick record of essential financial variables.
 This financial transformation has significantly enhanced the measurement and estimation of volatility, a critical metric for gauging the risk associated with asset returns.
 Volatility quantifies the fluctuations and deviations of asset prices from their expected levels, making it an indispensable tool for investors and analysts alike.

-In this project, the focus is volatility estimation and modeling, via the Realized Volatility (RV) estimator.
+In this project, the focus is volatility estimation and modeling, via the Realized Volatility (RV) estimator and the HAR-RV model.
 While RV has long held a pivotal role in traditional financial domains such as forex, derivatives, and equity markets, its expansion into the cryptocurrency sphere, with a specific emphasis on Bitcoin, introduces a compelling layer of complexity.
 This endeavor seeks to unravel the mysteries of RV within the context of Bitcoin.

-At the heart of this exploration lies a fundamental question: How does realized volatility (RV) manifest in the Bitcoin price time series, and can various models effectively capture it?
-The mission at hand is clear—to assess and compare the performance of these models in deciphering the intricacies of Bitcoin's price movements.
+At the heart of this exploration lies a fundamental question: How does realized volatility (RV) manifest in the Bitcoin price time series, and can the HAR-RV model effectively capture it?
+The mission at hand is clear—to assess and compare the performance of this model in deciphering the intricacies of Bitcoin's price movements.

-## Data Sourcing

-[bitcoincharts.com][4] offers

- The dataset covered a significant timeframe, ranging from January 8<sup>th</sup>, 2014, to March 14<sup>th</sup>, 2021.
-Notably, the data is continually refreshed, ensuring that the code can access the most current insights whenever it is executed.

-For the purpose of data visualization, some data was initially obtained from Yahoo Finance!
-However, the project has evolved to sharpen its focus.
-Consequently, data from Yahoo Finance! will no longer be utilized.
-It's important to note that the analysis exclusively considers the BTC-EUR exchange rate.

-### The R-Code

-### The equivalent Python code

 ## Measuring and Defining Volatility

 Volatility refers to the degree of variation in the returns of a financial instrument over a certain period of time.
-It is a statistical measure of the dispersion of returns and is often used as a measure of risk ([Anderson et.al (2010)][2]).
-To measure volatility, there are two main categories of approaches: the the parametric and non-parametric models for volatility estimation.
-The parametric models include ARCH (Auto-Regressive Conditional Heteroskedasticity) Models, stochastic volatility models and continuous-time volatility models.
-On the other hand, the non-parametric volatility measurements focus on quantifying volatility without relying on specific functional form assumptions.
-Such measurements include modeling Instantaneous Volatility and Realized Volatility Measures.
+It is a statistical measure of the dispersion of returns and is often used as a measure of risk ([Anderson et al. (2010)][2]).
+However, as thoroughly explained by [Anderson et al. (2006)][5], volatility is inherently unobservable, leaving room to rely on a proxy for measuring the volatility of an asset's returns.
+To measure volatility, there are two main categories of approaches: parametric and non-parametric models for volatility estimation.
+Parametric models include ARCH (Auto-Regressive Conditional Heteroskedasticity) models, stochastic volatility models, and continuous-time volatility models.
+On the other hand, non-parametric volatility measurements focus on quantifying volatility without relying on specific functional form assumptions.
+Such measurements include modeling *Instantaneous Volatility* and *Realized Volatility* measures."
+In this context, the purpose of this project comes to light — to harness the power of realized volatility as a tool for estimation and analysis, unlocking new insights into financial markets.

-[Andersen (2008)][3] defined realized volatility as a fully non-parametric approach for the ex-post measurement of the true realized return variation over a specific trading period.
+[Andersen (2008)][3] defined realized volatility as a fully non-parametric approach for measuring the true volatility over a specific trading period.
 The objective is to estimate realized volatility in a simple and non-parametric manner.
-This enables us to demonstrate how volatility is estimated as a discrete-time or continuous-time process.
+This enables us to demonstrate how volatility is estimated in both discrete-time and continuous-time processes

-Realized volatility quantifies notional volatility over fixed-length time intervals, h > 0

 ### Discrete-time Process